antonbabenko/pre-commit-terraform/README.md

         - --hook-config=--path-to-file=README.md        # Valid UNIX path.
 I.e. ../TFDOC.md or docs/README.md etc.
         - --hook-config=--add-to-existing-file=true     # Boolean. true or false
         - --hook-config=--create-file-if-not-exist=true # Boolean. true or false
+        - --hook-config=--use-standard-markers=true     # Boolean.
+Defaults in v1.x to false.
+Set to true for compatibility with terraform-docs
     ```

 4. You can provide [any configuration available in `terraform-docs`](https://terraform-docs.io/user-guide/configuration/) as an argument to `terraform_doc` hook, for example: